Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Detailed Layer Formulations

-We omit any bias term to preserve exact equivariance. \paragraph{Proof of Equivariance.} The group action, $\mathrm{Ad}_g$ (defined in Equation~\ref{eq:adjoint-group}), is a linear map that multiplies each feature channel from the left.
+\paragraph{Proof of Equivariance.} The group action, $\mathrm{Ad}_g$ (defined in Equation~\ref{eq:adjoint-group}), is a linear map that multiplies each feature channel from the left.
 The weight matrix $W$ multiplies the channel dimension from the right.
 These operations commute, ensuring strict $G$-equivariance for any $g \in G$: